IBM/AI-on-Power-Level3/docs/lab-setup.md

 !!! note "REAUTHENTICATING in case you lose CLI access"

-    In case you lose access to the OpenShift cluster and need to reauthenticate using the CLI, which is possible in case your reservation expires and/or your CLI window terminated for some reason, please follow the above steps again to get back your `oc` CLI authenticated to the OpenShift cluster
+    In case you lose access to the OpenShift cluster and need to reauthenticate using the CLI, which is possible in case your reservation expires and/or your CLI window terminated for some reason, please follow the above steps again to get back your `oc` CLI authenticated to the OpenShift cluster.

 ### Summary
 Efforts are made to keep the lab instructions simple and easy to follow to cater to audience of all skill levels.